zhangxuying1004/RSTNet/README.md

   <img src="images/RSTNet.png" alt="Relationship-Sensitive Transformer" width="800"/>
 </p>

+## Tips
+If you have any questions about our work, feel free to post issues on this github project.
+I will answer your questions and update code monthly.
+If you are in hurry, please email me via [zhangxuying1004@gmail.com](zhangxuying1004@gmail.com).
+If our work is heleful to you or gives some inspiration to you, please star this project and cite our paper.
+Thank you!

 ## Environment setup
 Clone the repository and create the `m2release` conda environment using the `environment.yml` file:
 ```